BCDA-APS/bs_model_instrument/README.md

 ### Run a queueserver host process

-Use the queueserver host management script.
-This option stops the server (if it is running) and then starts it.
+Use the queueserver host management script to start the QS host process.
+The below option stops the server (if it is running) and then starts it.
 This is the usual way to (re)start the QS host process.
+Using the below command the process runs in the background.

 ```bash
 ./qs/qs_host.sh restart